simdutf/simdutf/README.md

  * See https://infra.spec.whatwg.org/#forgiving-base64-decode
  *
  * This function will fail in case of invalid input.
 There are two possible reasons for
- * failure: the input is contains a number of base64 characters that when divided by 4, leaves
+ * failure: the input contains a number of base64 characters that when divided by 4, leaves
- * a singler remainder character (BASE64_INPUT_REMAINDER), or the input contains a character
+ * a single remainder character (BASE64_INPUT_REMAINDER), or the input contains a character
  * that is not a valid base64 character (INVALID_BASE64_CHARACTER).
+ *
+ * The INVALID_BASE64_CHARACTER cases are considered fatal and you are expected to discard
+ * the output.
+ *
+ * When the error is INVALID_BASE64_CHARACTER, r.count contains the index in the input
+ * where the invalid character was found.
+When the error is BASE64_INPUT_REMAINDER, then
+ * r.count contains the number of bytes decoded.
  *
  * You should call this function with a buffer that is at least maximal_binary_length_from_base64(input, length) bytes long.
  * If you fail to provide that much space, the function may cause a buffer overflow.